-Travel advances are generally available to paid faculty, staff, and graduate students of Brown to assist in defraying out of pocket cash while traveling for an extended period of time.
+Travel advances are available to paid faculty, staff, and students of Brown to assist in defraying out of pocket cash while traveling for an extended period of time.
 Travel advances are:

-- Issued for daily and per diem expenses only.
-Prepaid items such as transportation (airfare/train) and conference registration are processed using a travel expense report and can be reimbursed prior to travel.
+- Issued primarily for daily and per diem expenses.
+Prepaid items such as transportation (airfare/train) and conference registration are recommended to be processed using a travel expense report and can be reimbursed prior to travel.
 Conference registration fees may also be purchased by using the department’s Purchasing Card.
 Airfare can be purchased in advance through FCM Travel.

 - Request travel advances two to three weeks prior to the scheduled departure date.